-Figure 2-2: PHABRIX Button to Open the Instrument Launch Menu
+Figure 2-2: PHABRIX Button to Open the Instrument Launch Menu in Preset Bar

 Using the Instrument Launch Menu

 The Instrument Launch Menu provides access to the test and measurement Instruments and other system menus available with your unit.
 Open the Instrument Launch Menu by clicking the PHABRIX button in the bottom-left corner of the screen.